ysugimoto/falco/README.md

 VCL is fine, but we suggest to improve your VCL considering from Fastly recommendation.

-`falco` does not output informations ad default.
+`falco` does not output informations as default.
 To see them, run with `-vv` option.

 ## Tranforming